Tuesday, October 31, 2017

 Starring: Allison Dawn Doiron, Alex Vincent, Brad Dourif

-Last we have heard of Chucky cinematic-wise, our pint-sized possessed slasher doll went back to being "straight scary" in 2013's Curse of Chucky, the franchise's 5th sequel doubling as its first direct to video entry.
+Prior to this entry, Chucky, our pint-sized possessed slasher doll, went back to being "straight scary" in 2013's Curse of Chucky, the franchise's 5th sequel doubling as its first direct-to-video entry.
 The movie was okay for most parts despite a few "restrictions" the production's considerably smaller budget lead to: Chucky often looks different from one shot to another and his animatronics doesn't look as fluid as the first five films he starred at.
 There's also the matter that entire film mostly takes place in a single location, showing the budget limits, and its writing and acting could have been better.

 Rightfully bitter about the murders, Mia's troubles are about to get more unsettling when her group's psychiatrist decided to buy a Good Guy doll (Apparently now available at Hot Topic!) for their sessions as a mean for her and the others to vent out their frustrations or act out fantasies.
 Adding devastating salt to Mia's wounds, she also gets a visit from a "Miss Valentine" the following day, who claims to be the new (and last) guardian looking after Mia's niece Alice, orphaned after the murders.
 She's there to (nonchalantly) break the news that Alice "died of a broken heart" sometime after Mia got thrown into intensive care and she's there to hand over Alice's Good Guy Doll as way to remember her by.
 (Did I mentioned Miss Valentine look awfully a lot like Jennifer Tilly?...wait.)